Skip to content

 Staff

 Susannah Jordan (Editor-in-Chief) earned an MFA in Creative Nonfiction from Queens University of Charlotte, where she served as Nonfiction Editorial Assistant for Qu, the school’s literary magazine.
 She is the author of Calcification, a microchapbook from post ghost press.
 Her recent work has appeared in TSS Publishing, HuffPost, detritus, and The Drabble.
-Her visual art has appeared in Beaver MagazineThe Bangor Literary JournalFERAL: A Journal of Poetry & Art3Elements Literary ReviewCotton Xenomorph, The Green Light, Riggwelter Press, and The Tishman Review.
+Her visual art has appeared in Not Ghosts, But Spirits IV, Beaver MagazineThe Bangor Literary JournalFERAL: A Journal of Poetry & Art3Elements Literary ReviewCotton Xenomorph, The Green Light, Riggwelter Press, and The Tishman Review.

 Chuck Augello (Contributing Editor) is the author of The Revolving Heart, a Best Books of 2020 selection by Kirkus Reviews.
 His work has appeared in One Story, SmokeLong Quarterly, Literary Hub, The Coachella Review, and other fine journals.
 He publishes The Daily Vonnegut, a website exploring the life and art of Kurt Vonnegut.
 His novel, A Better Heart, was released in November 2021.